tipi-build/docs/01-environments.md

 tipi run build/bin/app
 ```

 Will run a command within the tipi environment on your local machine.
-Note the abscence of `.` in front of `run` vs.
+Note the absence of `.` in front of `run` vs.

 ## Customizing environments

-Tipi environments can be customized to your need by creating the required set of CMake toolchain and Packer file.
+Tipi environments can be customized to your need by creating the required set of CMake tool-chain and Packer file.

 Examples can be found at [tipi-build/environments](https://github.com/tipi-build/environments) .

 Once they are stored in `/usr/local/share/.tipi/<distro>/environments/<environment>.pkr.js` and `/usr/local/share/.tipi/<distro>/environments/<environment>.cmake` a `tipi build . -t <environment>` will start the image creation the tipi cloud and then build the current sources.

-[^1]: to have an environment definition currated, please submit a pull request to [tipi-build/environments](https://github.com/tipi-build/environments) on Github.
+[^1]: to have an environment definition curated, please submit a pull request to [tipi-build/environments](https://github.com/tipi-build/environments) on GitHub.
 Tipi will then take care of having the images maintained and deployment ready at all time.